 Campaigns should include colleagues with mental health problems and provide examples of good practice.

 Whilst stress is not a recognised mental health condition, work-related stress can lead people to develop anxiety, depression or generalised anxiety disorder.

-In 2016/17 there were over 12 million working days lost due to stress, depression and anxiety.
+In 2017/18 there were over 15 million working days lost due to work-related stress, depression or anxiety.